#1. Experience, Experience, & Experience

 #3.
 Ensure your consultant believes in local roots

-States are increasingly wanting and rewarding those with with industry experience setting up medical marijuana programs, due to their knowledge assuring that these cultivations/establishments will effectively proliferate.
+States are increasingly rewarding those with industry experience setting up medical marijuana programs, due to their knowledge assuring that these cultivations/establishments will effectively proliferate.
 In order to execute these programs in a manageable time frame, it is essential that you meet with a cannabis consultant.
 Ask them questions as to their experience in the city you aim to cultivate or secure your permit in.
 Inquire as to their background, their understanding of competition in the market, their connections and their grasp on the political landscape.
-These are all essential elements to procuring a medical marijuana permit, and missing any of these crucial elements will undoubtedly shorthand your business.
+These are all essential elements to procuring a permit, and missing any of these crucial elements will undoubtedly shorthand your business.

 #4.
 Make sure your consultant is fair, reasonable and morally sound

 It is becoming increasingly more popular for consultants to ask for partial ownership or equity in businesses they help.
 You must be careful before signing on the dotted line with consultants asking for equity.
 For starters, having ownership stakes in multiple businesses within a finite market can create a conflict of interest for a consultant.
 Secondly, the ownership stakes could violate local laws on ownership.
 Finally, the traditional payment for services model keeps a consultant from tampering with areas of a business that they may not understand.

 In states that have just recently come online, often times the local government restricts the number of business licenses.
 In these markets, business owners should ask their consultant whether he or she has relationships with other licensed businesses – or with those that are seeking licenses in your city.
 Again, a consultant with relationships in a finite market can quickly develop conflicts of interest with these businesses.
 They can also spread themselves too thin.

 #6.
 Make sure they have post permit support